Best Football Stats API in 2026 — Compared

 - Official SDKs.
 Libraries for PHP, Python, JavaScript, Ruby, Go, Java, and C#.
 Maintained by the Sportmonks team.

 - Premium Odds Feed.
-140+ bookmakers and 42 market types in a single add-on.
-Essential for betting applications.
+140+ bookmakers and 42 market types are available, but as a separate paid feed rather than a cheap default feature.

 Weaknesses